 Annually, the aerodrome records an average of 18,200 movements, including a diverse range of aircraft type and size from light general aviation aircraft through to narrow body aircraft conducting scheduled domestic services.
-Most Regular Public Transport (RPT) operations are operated by Boeing 737, Embraer E190, Fokker 100 and Brasilia types.
-The aerodrome is also an important alternate landing location for domestic and international flights, and occasional wide-body aircraft.
-The aerodrome is also home to the Asia Pacific Aircraft Storage facility that provides specialized aircraft storage, maintenance and part-out services to the Asia Pacific aviation industry.
+Most Scheduled Air Transport (RPT) operations are operated by Boeing 737, Embraer E190, Fokker 100 and Brasilia types.
+The aerodrome is also an important alternate landing location for domestic and international flights, and occasional wide-body aircraft that are stored at a purpose-built storage area.
 Bureau of Infrastructure and Transport Research Economics (BITRE) identified that 344,191 passengers passed through ASA in 2022, down from over 600,000 passengers pre COVID levels.

-ASA is committed to ensuring the safety of aircraft, aircrew and passengers using the airport; and has a commitment to monitoring and controlling wildlife hazards in order to satisfy its professional obligations under the Civil Aviation Safety Regulations 1998 (Part 139) and Manual of Standards part 139 (MOS139).
-The WHMP has been written in accordance with ADVISORY CIRCULAR AC 139.C-16v1.0 for the Aerodrome Manual to consist of more than one document and is consistent with the ASA Safety Management System (SMS) approach.
+Alice Springs Airport Pty Ltd is committed to ensuring the safety of aircraft, aircrew and passengers using the airport; and has a commitment to monitoring and controlling wildlife hazards in order to satisfy its professional obligations under the Civil Aviation Safety Regulations 1998 (Part 139) and Manual of Standards (MOS) part 139.
+The WHMP has been written in accordance with ADVISORY CIRCULAR AC 139.C-16v1.0 for the Aerodrome Manual to consist of more than one document and is consistent with the ASA Safety Management System approach.